dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Hard to simulate the urgency without the existential fear.

++ "Progress happens too slowly for people to notice; setbacks happen too fast for people to ignore."
+"There are lots of overnight tragedies.
+There are rarely overnight miracles."

 + "The hardest problem in computer science is aligning talent and incentives with outcomes"

 + "Open source is a cult."